jon-wade/incite-news/readme.md

 This is v1.0 of the app, but future enhancements are expected to include:

 * Extending the app to analyse other top tier newspaper publications which offer an API (e.g. New York Times etc)
-* Plotting the interconnection of story sourcing between different newspaper publications (e.g. is there a particular publication that leads opinion more than any other on a given topic)
+* Plotting the inter-connection of story sourcing between different newspaper publications (e.g. is there a particular publication that leads opinion more than any other on a given topic?)
 * Adding a filter to allow the inclusion or exclusion of social media properties in the results
 * Increasing the number of sites and bylines returned from the current six to an amount specified by the user
-* Pulling in byline journalist email addresses and profile headshots automatically, to save the google search process employed presently
+* Pulling in byline journalist email addresses and profile head shots automatically, to save the google search process employed presently
 * Allowing a user-controlled site suppression list to be used to control the sites that are returned in the analysis